ckaestne/seai/lectures/08_deploying_a_model/architecture.md

 ---
-# Architectural Decision: Selecting AI Techniques
+# Design Decision: Selecting ML Algorithms

-What AI techniques to use and why?
+What ML algorithms to use and why?
 Tradeoffs?

 ![](googletranslate.png)